urbansense/wrench/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- FROST-Server community for their excellent SensorThings API implementation
-- LibreTranslate for providing open translation services
-- Pydantic team for their data validation library
-- Ollama for local LLM capabilities

----

 ## Support and Documentation